Last modified December 7, 2022

 With AWS and workload cluster release 6.3.0, the amount of Ingress Controller (IC) replicas is fixed to the minimum number of worker nodes when creating the cluster.
 This can mean two things:

-When scaling up a cluster from an initially low minimum number of worker nodes, there might not be enough IC replicas to fullfill all your requests.
+When scaling up a cluster from an initially low minimum number of worker nodes, there might not be enough IC replicas to fulfill all your requests.

 When scaling down a cluster from an initially high minimum number of workers, there may be several IC pods per worker node, using more resources than necessary.